gvwilson/sdxjs/file-backup/index.md

 <%- include('/inc/multi.html', {pat: 'hash-text.*', fill: 'js sh out'}) %>

-Given this,
-hashing a file is straightforward: we just read the file and pass its contents to the hashing object:
+Hashing a file instead of a fixed string is straightforward: we just read the file's contents and pass those characters to the hashing object:

 <%- include('/inc/multi.html', {pat: 'hash-file.*', fill: 'js sh out'}) %>